-As you walk through the streets of Rome, the sight of the ancient monuments would keep on reminding you that you are walking in a city which was considered to the be the greatest of all cities once upon a time.
+As you walk through the streets of Rome, the sight of the ancient monuments would remind you that you are walking in a city considered to be the greatest of all cities once upon a time.
 You should spend at least three to four days in the city during your trip to Rome to feel the spirit of this vibrant city.
 Anything less than three days would not be justified, as you would have to run around crazily from one place to another.
-This way you would hardly get the flavor of the city and its people.
+This way, you would hardly get the flavor of the city and its people.

 Tourist attractions of Rome

 Whenever anyone thinks of visiting Rome, the first thing that flashes in mind is the Coliseum.
 As soon as you step into Rome, your heart would be yearning to visit this ancient amphitheater which was the seat of entertainment for the ancient Romans.
 The large structure and the tales of gladiators will keep you enchanted the whole day as you stroll around the various passages of the Coliseum.

 You would have to spend the evening near Trevi Fountain, an iconic 18th-century fountain located in the heart of the city.
 Other places to visit in Rome would include St. Peter’s Basilica, Palatine Hill, the excavated heart of the ancient Roman Empire at Roman Forum, Ostia Antica, San Clemente, and apparently the Vatican museums where you can behold some of the most significant pieces of ancient Roman art by world-famous artists like Raphael, Leonardo Da Vinci or Corregio.